 Our programs are designed with university and college students in mind—from the affordable prices to the active itineraries that maximize educational and academic value.
 We want to ensure travelers that are not university or college students have an amazing time, too.
-In addition to reading through our Help Center's collection of Preparing to Travel and What to Expect on your program articles, there are a few things for community members, family, and friends to keep in mind:
+In addition to reading through our Help Center's collection of Preparing to travel and What to expect on your program articles, there are a few things for non-student travelers to keep in mind:

 Unless you are traveling as a private group, you’ll be traveling with students and adults from the U.S. When traveling as a group, staying flexible and having a positive attitude makes a huge difference.
 Since you’re traveling as a group and not on your own, it’s important to be punctual and attend all scheduled activities.
 If one person is late, it can cause the whole group to miss a scheduled activity.